by Louise Brace

 Collaboration Superpowers author and remote team expert, Lisette Sutherland suggests setting up a ‘Get To Know You’ channel in your team communication tool (we use Slack).
 Asking questions like, “What’s your favourite food, first job or favourite moment”.
 You can read more of Lisette’s suggestions in her article on Virtual Icebreakers for remote teams.

-A couple of weeks ago I chatted to a Happy Melly supporter who is taking the concept of Virtual Icebreakers to a whole new level, bringing gaming into the business environment to deliver Virtual Icebreaker games and exercises to teams all over the world.
+A couple of weeks ago I chatted to a community member who is taking the concept of Virtual Icebreakers to a whole new level, bringing gaming into the business environment to deliver Virtual Icebreaker games and exercises to teams all over the world.

 British Columbia-based, Gerard Beaulieu, had been toying with the idea of developing a dedicated Virtual Icebreakers tool for a few years, before he finally took action in 2014; leaving his stable career in an energy support company to realize his ambition.